 Leadership in Energy and Environmental Design (LEED) is a rating system for buildings to rank their comprehensive use of sustainable design techniques.
-Developed by the US Green Building Council (USGBC) in a transparent, consensus-based process, LEED is the leading rating system for green buildings, required by many local municipalities as well as the US General Services Administration (GSA) for all new construction and major renovation of Federally-owned buildings.
-LEED projects earn points in nine basic categories for green buildings: Integrative Process, Location and transportation, Sustainable Sites, Water Efficiency, Energy & Atmosphere, Materials & Resources, Indoor Environmental Quality, and Innovation in Design.
-Villanova has six LEED certified buildings on campus: the Law School, Driscoll Hall, Fedigan Hall, Sheehnan Hall, Sullivan Hall, and the Andrew J. Talley Athletic Center, Austin Hall, and the Commons.
+Developed by the US Green Building Council (USGBC) in a transparent, consensus-based process, LEED is the leading rating system for green buildings, required by many local municipalities, as well as the US General Services Administration (GSA) for all new construction and major renovation of Federally-owned buildings.
+LEED projects earn points in nine basic categories for green buildings: Integrative Process, Location and transportation, Sustainable Sites, Water Efficiency, Energy & Atmosphere, Materials & Resources, Indoor Environmental Quality, Innovation, and Regional Priority.
+Villanova has eight LEED certified buildings on campus: the Law School, Driscoll Hall, Fedigan Hall, Sheehan Hall, Sullivan Hall, the Andrew J. Talley Athletic Center, Austin Hall, and the Commons.

-In 2011 Sheehan and Sullivan Halls were renovated under the LEED Commercial Interiors standard, each receiving a LEED Silver rating in 2013.
-The buildings’ redesign included the replacement of water fixtures with dual flush toilets, low flow shower heads and motion sensitive water faucets, resulting in 25% less potable water use.
-In an effort to reduce energy usage the buildings’ lighting power density were lowered by more than 50% by replacing older, less efficient lighting with newer, more efficient technology.
-Throughout the renovation 92% of the waste was diverted from the landfill to be recycled.
-Much of the new building materials are made out of recycled and/or regionally harvested and manufactured material.
+In 2011, Sheehan and Sullivan Halls were renovated under the LEED Commercial Interiors standard, each receiving a LEED Silver rating in 2013.
+The buildings’ redesign included the replacement of water fixtures with dual flush toilets, low flow shower heads, and motion sensitive water faucets, resulting in 25% less potable water use.
+In an effort to reduce energy usage, the buildings’ lighting power density were lowered by more than 50% by replacing older, less efficient lighting with newer, more efficient technology.
+Throughout the renovation, 92% of the waste was diverted from the landfill to be recycled.
+Much of the new building materials were made out of recycled and/or regionally harvested and manufactured material.
 Building occupants enjoy a cleaner indoor air with the use of low VOC paint.
 Additionally, over three quarters of the dormitories has access to daylight, lessening occupants’ needs for artificial lighting.
 For each buildings complete LEED scorecard use the following links: Sheehan and Sullivan.